10 Best Spots to Photograph in Kyoto

 5. Ninenzaka & Sannenzaka Streets

-Ninenzaka and Sannenzaka Streets are two most charming streets in Kyoto located in the preserved historic district of Kyoto, Higashiyama District.
+Ninenzaka (二年坂) and Sannenzaka (三年坂) slopes are two most charming streets in Kyoto located in the preserved historic district of Kyoto, Higashiyama District.
 Ninanzaka and Sannenzaka Streets are both touristic streets lined with traditional wooden houses which are shops, restaurants, teahouses, etc. Enjoy shopping and dining at the most entertaining streets of Kyoto as well as taking the photos of historical Japanese architecture.

 6. Gion District

-Gion District in Kyoto is known as the home ground of Geisha and Maiko girls as the area developed as the city’s entertainment district for many years ago.
-Gion is also famous for the beautifully preserved historical streetscape with traditional wooden merchant houses.
-It’s highly recommended to visit at day and night as you can see more bustling atmosphere during the day, and at night the streets of Gion is much more quiet in dimmed lights.
+Gion (祇園) is a district in Kyoto known as the home ground of Geisha and Maiko girls.
+The area was developed as the city’s entertainment district many years ago and there are still some traditional tea house and private dining establishments existing today where you can be entertained by Geisha or Maiko.
+Gion is also famous for the beautifully preserved historical streetscape with the traditional wooden merchant houses and stone paved streets.
+It’s highly recommended to visit both during day and night as you can see more bustling atmosphere during the day, and at night the streets of Gion is much more quiet in dimmed lights.

 7. Kiyomizudera Temple